PUSH YOURSELF Adult Lessons: Ian Eastwood’s New Choreography Curriculum

-Earlier that morning, Ian is nursing lingering jetlag with breakfast at his favourite spot, a small diner around the corner from his apartment.
+Earlier that morning, Ian is nursing lingering jetlag with breakfast at his favorite spot, a small diner around the corner from his apartment.
 It’s 9 a.m., and he’s hungry.
 One, he’s been up for over two hours.
 Two, he just returned from a quick teaching gig in Italy—each of his classes was packed with around 700 kids—and the hotel food was terrible.

 “I fell in love with teaching.
 I take it really seriously,” he says, digging into an egg in the basket.
 “I felt pretty uncomfortable [when I started teaching at 15] because I didn’t feel qualified to teach.
-But we kind of really needed money for me to continue my training.
+But we kinda really needed money for me to continue my training.
 It was a means to an end.”

 Ian grew up in Oak Park, Illinois, the son of two artists who also worked day jobs as stock traders.
-As a gift to his mother upon Ian’s birth, his father painted a scene from the Sistine Chapel on the floor of their hallway.
-The sunroom was transformed to look like the sky, and amid puffy clouds, his parents wrote the lyrics to one of their favourite songs, “Summertime,” as a dedication to their little boy: “You’ll spread your wings and you’ll take to the sky.”
+As a gift to his mother upon Ian’s birth, his father painted a scene from the Sistine Chapel on the floor of their entryway.
+The sunroom was transformed to look like the sky, and amid puffy clouds, his parents wrote the lyrics to one of their favorite songs, “Summertime,” as a dedication to their little boy: “You’ll spread your wings and you’ll take to the sky.”